-Step 7 - Exchange of encrypted data and control messages:
+Step 6-7 - Exchange of encrypted data and control messages:

 With the session keys distributed by the OLT and additional ULIDs provisioned for carrying the subscriber data, the OLT and the ONU can securely exchange data frames over the PON.
 The data frames are encrypted using the session key to ensure confidentiality and integrity during transmission.
-The cryptographic method is defined in 11.3.5.
+The cryptographic method is defined in -11.3.5.
 The OLT can also provide credential and trust store updates to the ONU for future authentication as described in TBD.

-11.2 ONU identity and access management
+13 11.2 Authentication of the ONU identity and access management

-- 11 Before an ONU is allowed access to the operator's network and symmetric encryption keys established for - 12 secure communication between the OLT and the ONU, the ONU's identity needs to be determined and - verified.
-The authenticated ONU identity can then be used by the NMS to reliably establish what level of - access the ONU is granted.
+Before an ONU is allowed access to the operator's network and symmetric encryption keys established for secure communication between the OLT and the ONU, the ONU's identity needs to be determined and verified.
+The authenticated ONU identity can then be used by the NMS to reliably establish what level of access the ONU is granted.
 This subclause defines how this authentication is performed.

-11.2.1 ONU identity
+18 11.2.1 ONU identity

-- 16 The SIEPON.4 system uses the ONU MAC address associated with the ONU's PON port as the identity of - 17 the ONU (see 14.4.1.2).
-However, the ONU identity cannot be trusted until the ONU has successfully - completed the Authentication procedure (see 11.3.4). - When an ONU is powered on, it reports its MAC address to the OLT through the MPCP Discovery process, - as defined in IEEE Std 802.3, Clause 144. - 21 The OLT shall use the ONU MAC address associated with PON port as the identity of the ONU.
+The SIEPON.4 system uses the ONU MAC address associated with the ONU's PON port as the identity of the ONU (see 14.4.1.2).
+However, tThe ONU identity cannot be trusted until the ONU has successfully

+20 inte of the (see 14.4.1.2).
+However, tartie of the intering 21 completed the Authentication procedure (see 11.3.4).

+When an ONU is powered on, it reports its MAC address to the OLT through the MPCP Discovery process, as defined in IEEE Std 802.3, Clause 144.

+24 The OLT shall use the ONU MAC address associated with PON port as the identity of the ONU.

-22 11.2.2 ONU authentication
+25 11.2.2 Network Access ControlONU authentication

-- 23 The OLT shall initiate the ONU authentication procedure immediately after the completion of - 24 OAM/eOAM discovery (see Figure 11-4).
-At this time, the ONU's access to the network is restricted; it has - 25 only two "system" logical links assigned to it: PLID used for providing connectivity (carries GATE and - 26 REPORT MPCPDUs) and MLID used for ONU management (carries OAMPDUs).
-The ONU cannot - support any data services at this time. - ONU authentication in SIEPON.4 is accomplished using EAP-TLS 1.3 (see RFC-9190) with the OLT - 29 operating as the "EAP Authenticator"/"EAP-TLS Server" and the ONU operating as the "EAP - 30 Supplicant"/"EAP-TLS Client" (see RFC-3748).
-By utilizing TLS 1.3 as described in this clause, the TLS - 31 handshake is encrypted and authenticated using an ephemeral key that provides a shared secret to both - 32 parties while ensuring privacy and perfect forward secrecy (PFS).
-The shared secret is then used by both - 33 the OLT and ONU to independently derive the SIEPON.4 initial traffic encryption key, as described in - 34 11.3.2. - 35 The OLT may consult NMS/AAA servers for assistance with the ONU's authentication.
-The mechanism of - 36 communication with the NMS/AAA servers or the nature of information passed between the OLT and the - 37 servers is outside the scope of this standard. - 38 The OLT shall restrict access to the network to the following categories of ONUs: - An ONUs that failed authentication; - An ONU whose identity matches that of another authenticated ONU;
+The OLT shall initiate the ONU Aauthentication procedure immediately after the completion of OAM/eOAM discovery (see Figure 11-4).
+At this time, the ONU's access to the network is restricted; it has only two "system" logical links assigned to it: PLID used for providing connectivity (carries GATE and REPORT MPCPDUs) and MLID used for ONU management (carries OAMPDUs).
+The ONU cannot support any data services at this time.

+ONU authentication in SIEPON.4 is accomplished using EAP-TLS 1.3 (see RFC-9190) with the OLT operating as the "EAP Authenticator"/"EAP-TLS Server" and the ONU operating as the "EAP Supplicant"/"EAP-TLS Client" (see RFC-3748).
+By utilizing TLS 1.3 as described in this clause, the TLS handshake is encrypted and authenticated using an ephemeral key that provides a shared secret to both parties while ensuring privacy and perfect forward secrecy (PFS).
+The shared secret is then used by both the OLT and ONU to independently derive the SIEPON.4 initial traffic encryption key, as described in 11.3.2.